 The more wealth that is controlled by a small number of people, the more artificially-high the GDP per-capita will be.

 This is the reason why a top computer engineer makes 25% less than the Singapore GDP per-capita while the Taiwanese counterpart makes 35% more than the Taiwan GDP per-capita: a smaller portion of Singapore’s population controls a larger amount of the wealth, compared to Taiwan.
 Proportionately, “average people” in Taiwan see a larger percentage of their country’s GDP distributed to them than Singapore’s “average people” do.

 Now Let’s Talk About Living Expenses

 The Consumer Price Index (CPI) ranks places according to how much fun it is to be a consumer there.
 Obviously, we’ll be focusing on Taiwan and Singapore.
 Everything from the cost of rent to the cost of raising a child gets taken into account.
-Let’s take a look at how Taiwan and Singapore stack up!
+Raising a child can take a lot of resources such as money, this is why some families will create a GoFundMe to help with medical expenses, educational expenses, etc. Let’s take a look at how Taiwan and Singapore stack up!